Last-Click Attribution: Why You’re Leaving Money on the Table

 However, this is still a new model and requires a minimum of 300 conversions within a month from Google Ads to be useful.

-In our gym scenario, each keyword gets part of the credit depending on their contributions to the conversion.
+Each keyword gets part of the credit in our gym scenario depending on their contributions to the conversion.

 There’s no right or wrong answer since there’s no ‘perfect’ model – each has benefits and downsides.
-You should choose the right attribution model based on your business model and the products and services you sell.
+Choose the right attribution model based on your business model and the products and services you sell.

 To ensure you’ve made the right decision, you should first analyse several models until you identify the best fit for your business.

-As a business, it’s up to you to decide what attribution model best suits you depending on lead times and how you want to credit each channel.
-However, you should move away from the old-fashioned LCA model, as it doesn’t provide the data you need to market your business effectively.
+As a business, it’s up to you to decide what attribution model best suits you.
+It will depend on lead times and how you want to credit each channel.
+However, move away from the old-fashioned LCA model, as it doesn’t provide the data you need to market your business effectively.

 If you’re looking for someone to help you with your paid search ads, look no further.
-We’re experts in website analytics, and our paid search services help you to drive high-quality traffic to your website, generating leads and sales.
-We’re a digital marketing agency in Lancashire, Microsoft Advertising Partners and Google Premier Partners, so we’re experts in PPC management.
+We’re experts in website analytics and Pay-Per-Click (PPC) management, and our paid search services help you drive high-quality traffic to your website, generating leads and sales.